vlad-lis/DL-Stock-price/README.md

     - switch to /frontend directory and run `$ npm i` to install front-end dependencies
 3. While in /frontend directory, launch the client by `$ npm run start`
    The application will run on http://localhost:3000/ (should open automatically)
-4. In another terminal window, while in /backend directory, launch the local server via the terminal by `$ node index.js`
+4. In another terminal window, while in /backend directory, launch the local server via the terminal by `$ npm run start`
    The server will run locally at http://localhost:3001/